Romservik29/Romservik29/README.md

 - 👋 Hi, I’m @Romservik29
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning React.js, Nest.js and Node.js
-- 📫 How to reach me ... tag me @Romservik29 in different social nets
+- 📫 How to reach me ... write me @Romservik29 in Telegram

 <!---
 Romservik29/Romservik29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.